ali55on/fileurlsplit/README.md

 >>>
 ```

-#### Details:
+#### Note:
-Relevant details to remember is when we use the "name" property to remove the
+Attention to details.
+For example, a relevant detail to remember is when we
-file name.
-If the file has an extension, then the extension is recognized as
+use the "name" property to remove the file name.
+If the file has an extension,
-the filename.
+then the extension is recognized as the filename.
 This is exactly what happens when we rename a file by removing
 its name.
 ```Python console
 >>> file_url = FileUrlSplit(file_url='/home/user/book.pdf')